qiboteam/qibo/doc/source/advancedexamples.rst

 In practical applications noise typically occurs after every gate.
-Qibo provides the :meth:`qibo.base.circuit.BaseCircuit.with_noise()` method which automatically creates a new circuit that contains a noise channel after every normal gate.
-The user can control the probabilities of the noise channel using a noise map, which is a dictionary that maps qubits to the corresponding noise probability triplets.
+Qibo provides the :meth:`qibo.base.circuit.BaseCircuit.with_noise()` method which automatically creates a new circuit that contains a :class:`qibo.base.gates.PauliNoiseChannel` after every gate.
+The user can control the probabilities of the noise channel using a noise map, which is a dictionary that maps qubits to the corresponding probability triplets.
 For example, the following script

 .. code-block:: python